Application Notes for Technosoft Intelligent Drives

 • Over current;

-• Over temperature – drive (where a temperature sensor is available);
+• Over temperature – drive (if available);

 • Over voltage;